garrandall/popular-music-data/tracks/i-can-t-hold-back-survivor.md

 To turn back now

 I can see you tremble when we touch
-Ooh, and I feel the hand of fate
+Oh, and I feel the hand of fate
 Reaching out to both of us
 This love affair can't wait